 Intent!
 It's fucking magic! - while having good intentions is nice, it does not magically undo harm caused from an action.
 If someone has caused harm, it is unwise to simply state or 'splain away their actions by using "intent" as the reason why someone else should not feel hurt or harmed.
 (Intent!
 It's Fucking Magic!)

 Intersectionality - the idea that privilege/oppression has many axes that intersect.
 A person might be high on one axis, while they may be severely disadvantaged along another axis.
+Note that the expression of a person's oppression stemming from a given axis can be substantially altered based on their position along another axis.
 (Slideshow on the basic idea of Intersectionality , My Feminism will be Intersectional or it will be Bullshit!)
 (See also: Axis of Privilege/Oppression)

 Kyriarchy - an extension of the idea of Patriarchy, used by intersectional feminists to explain that privilege operates on different axes.
 The idea of a Kyriarchy aims to take into account different axes of privilege and oppression.
 (Wikipedia - Kyriarchy)